I am aware that AT&T have prepaid plans available, I would like to know if I can purchase one without being a U.S resident.

 My friend who is from the United States is fairly certain that you need to be a US resident for an AT&T prepaid sim card, but suggests that you could ask about whether there are other providers which may be available.

 In contrast, however, my own reading suggests, however, that it is in fact possible to purchase and activate a prepaid sim card.
-In fact, a postpaid sim is what you would most likely not be able to obtain given that you are a non-resident in the U.S. Good luck =) over 8 years ago
+In fact, a postpaid sim is what you would most likely not be able to obtain given that you are a non-resident in the U.S. Good luck =) almost 9 years ago

 It's not a problem buying a prepaid SIM for the US.
 You can buy Red Pocket and T-Mobile SIMs online at travelgear.com.au or simcardguru.co.uk so you can get your phone number before you travel, but these don't include data.